ca8-io/cloudgrip-docs/docs/getting-started/configuration.md

 ## Intro

 Once onboarding has completed and the *"CloudGrip - Deployment"* Service Principal is created, the configuration for Github or Azure DevOps can begin.
+Please follow the GitHub or Azure DevOps section below based on what you are using.

+> If manual creation of the SPN is performed, the app registration name might vary in the documentation below.

 ## GitHub